brianburton/java-immutable-collections/README.md

 building a large list by successively appending other lists to it can be faster than inserting the individual values into a builder.

-SetMaps
+Maps of Sets and Lists
 ---

 The `JImmutableSetMap` makes it easy to index values or accumulate values related to a key.
 The `JImmutableListMap` works similarly but accumulates lists of values by key so it can preserve the order in which they are added and track duplicates.

 The example below shows a trivial example of indexing a sequence of sentences by the words they contain.

 ````
         JImmutableList<String> source = list("Now is our time.",
                                              "Our moment has arrived.",
                                              "Shall we embrace immutable collections?",
-                                             "Or tread in dangerous synchronized waters forever?");
+                                             "Or tread in dangerous synchronized bogs forever?");
         JImmutableSetMap<String, String> index = source
             .stream()
             .flatMap(line -> Stream.of(line